mstocco/mariostoc.co/content/traininglog/20201129-ironman2021-39weeksout.md

 I decided to pick it up a bit and I ran the next lap at 52 second 200m splits.
 I was feeling really confident with how this run was shaping up.
 Cadence, breathing, posture all felt familiar to the work I had been putting in.
 <!---->
-I finished the 5th lap, 2000m into a 5000m effort and it hits; I was expecting it, but I was surprised that it happened so early.
+I finished the 5th lap, 2000m into a 5000m effort and then it hits; I was expecting it, but I was surprised that it happened so early.
 The breakdown began; I went from cruising down the track to fighting for everything.
 I was fighting to maintain pace, fighting to maintaine a race cadence.
 I tried to force a smile, anything to change the direction that this outcome was heading toward.

 When I did this distance on [Halloween](ironman2021-44weeksout?sat), the breakdown hit around 4 km.
-In fact, today sadly felt closer to [September 19th](ironman2021-50weeksout?sat) where I didn't even get to 5km than any other day in between.
+In fact, today's effort sadly felt closer to [September 19th](ironman2021-50weeksout?sat) where I didn't even get to 5km than any other day in between.

-### PACE AND CADENCE GRAPH
+### PACE AND CADENCE DROP OFF
 ![Pace and Cadence](/assets/jpg/pace-20201205.jpeg)
 <sup> &nbsp; Pace: <strong style="color:cornflowerblue;">&mdash;</strong> &nbsp; Cadence: <strong style="color:magenta;">&mdash;</strong></sup>

-Today's reality: **4:37 min/km** for **23:07**   I am pretty disappointed about my result.
+Today's reality: **4:37 min/km** for **23:07**

+ I am pretty disappointed about my result.
 <!---->
 ### CAN I FIND A SILVER LINING?
 Over the last 4 weeks, I have been wearing a HR monitor strap and apart from a some runs with some abnormal data during the first few minutes of a run, I have, what I feel is a good data set from the workouts that I have been doing.
 With that data, Garmin has some proprietary estimates and if I can trust those numbers outside of today, the following chart shows a positive trend.

-### GARMIN ESTIMATED LACTATE THRESHOLD
 ![Lactate Threshold Chart](/assets/jpg/lactate-20201205.jpeg)
 <!---->
 ### THERE WAS A RIDE TOO